Nazaneen Ghaffar

-Nazaneen Ghaffar is a British television weather presenter.
-She was born on 9 June 1985.

-She currently appears on the TalkTV channel, having previously presented for BBC South East Today, ITV West and Sky News.
+Nazaneen Ghaffar (born 9 June 1985) is a British television weather presenter and reporter.
+She currently works for The New York Times, based in their London bureau.
+She previously appeared on the TalkTV channel, having previously presented for BBC South East Today, ITV West and Sky News.

 Early life

-Ghaffar grew up in Tunbridge Wells, Kent, where she attended St James’ Primary School and Tunbridge Wells Girls' Grammar School.
+Ghaffar grew up in Tunbridge Wells, Kent, where she attended St James' Primary School and Tunbridge Wells Girls' Grammar School.
 After completing her A-levels she studied for a BA (hons) degree in Broadcasting at the Ravensbourne College of Design and Communication in Greenwich.

 Her parents are Iranians who met in England.